 What to Do If You Are Charged with a DUI in Rochester, IL

-Your actions right after a DUI arrest in Rochester, IL are critical and can directly affect your case and your chances of saving your license.
+What you do right after a DUI arrest in Rochester, IL can seriously impact your case and whether you can keep your license.

 Do Not Plead Guilty Right Away

 It’s common for people to think they must plead guilty after getting arrested for DUI, but this is not true.
-The state must prove its case beyond a reasonable doubt as with any criminal case.
+The government must prove the charges beyond a reasonable doubt, just like any other criminal case.
 It’s essential to talk to a DUI attorney before making any decisions about your case.

 Do Not Consent to Chemical Tests Until Police Get a Warrant

 These field sobriety and chemical tests help the state collect evidence to support their case.
-The most effective way to block the state from collecting this evidence is to refuse all tests unless the police obtain a warrant.
-Even though police may say your license will be suspended for a year if you refuse, our Rochester, IL DUI defense attorneys can challenge that suspension in court.
+You can prevent the state from gathering this evidence by declining all tests until a judge signs a warrant.
+While police may tell you your license will automatically be suspended for one year, our Rochester, IL DUI defense attorneys can still challenge that suspension in court.

 Contact a DUI Lawyer Immediately